jundis/LTSlack-SlashCommands/README.md

 Type /lt [computer name or computer ID] in chat and it will pull relevant information about the machine.

+Type /lt client [client name] in chat and it will pull the specified client's address and phone/fax number

 # Installation Instructions

 1. Download the ltslack.php file and lt-config.php file.